Norman106/Norman-Fwamba/README.md

 ## 🛠️ Skills
 - **Languages:** Proficient in HTML5, CSS3, Python, JavaScript (ES6), SQL, and TypeScript.
 - **Frameworks:** Experienced with Numpy, Pandas, Flask, FastAPI, Bootstrap5, Pytest, Django, and Angular for efficient and robust application development.
 - **Tools and Others:** Well-versed in version control using Git, GitHub, and GitLab.
 Experienced in containerization with Docker.
 Familiar with performance testing tools like K6 and NBomber.
-Skilled in deployment using Netlify.
+Skilled in deployment using Netlify & Github pages.
 Proficient in working with MySQL, SQLite, and PostgreSQL databases.
 Experienced in API testing using tools like Postman and Insomnia.```

 ## 🌟 Highlights